Callinectes sapidus

 C. sapidus is of considerable culinary and economic importance in the United States, particularly in Louisiana, the Carolinas, the Chesapeake Bay, Delaware, and New Jersey.
 It is Maryland's largest commercial fishery and has been designated its state crustacean.
 Due to overfishing and environmental pressures some of the fisheries have seen declining yields, especially in the Chesapeake Bay fishery.

 Unlike the other fisheries affected by climate change, blue crab is expected to do well; warming causes better breeding conditions, more survivable winters, and a greater range of habitable areas on the Atlantic coast.
 Whether this will have negative effects on the surrounding ecosystems from an increased crab population is still unclear.

+Etymology

+The genus name Callinectes comes from Ancient Greek κάλλος (kállos), meaning 'beautiful', and νήκτης (nḗktēs), meaning 'swimmer'.
+The specific epithet sapidus is Latin for 'savory'.
+A common name for crabs in Kikitowämank is tuttascuc, used by the Powhatan people, and in Nanticoke, tah'quah.